An interview with daniel

 It is important that genetic information is analysed correctly.
 Most of the tests available use very limited pieces of genetic information and offer you little or no analysis of the data.
 In terms of health optimisation and nutrigenomics, this type of test is completely worthless.

-Firstly, it's important to remember that having a particular genetic variation that may indicate an increased risk of developing a disease does not mean that you will go on to develop the disease.
+It's important to remember that having a particular genetic variation that may indicate an increased risk of developing a disease does not mean that you will go on to develop the disease.
 The development of illness and disease is a complex process that is dependent on a number of factors: your genes, diet, lifestyle and environment.
 This is why genetic analysis is so complicated and why you can't just buy a test off of the internet and find out what diseases you will get.
 Genetic testing just doesn't work like that.

 BodhiGen does not look at disease risk at all.
 BodhiGen looks at your genes from a functional perspective – at how your genes may be affecting the functioning of your body.
-I can see what genes may be causing certain imbalances - a predisposition to high cholesterol, low vitamin D, neurotransmitter issues, depression and anxiety, fertility problems, weight issues or whether a particular food, vitamin or mineral could be having a negative affecting someone.
+I can see what genes may be causing certain imbalances - a predisposition to high cholesterol, low vitamin D, neurotransmitter issues, depression and anxiety, fertility problems, weight issues or whether a particular food, vitamin or mineral could be having a negative effect on someone.
 There is a huge amount of data to explore.

 What results do people get from the programmes you create?